t-lochhead/blog/src/pages/2021-02-28---mkbhd-tldr/index.md

 draft: false
 ---

 YouTube is the fastest-growing platform for all sorts of content.
 Video reviews being one of them.
 I love the quality that goes into these reviews.

 But what if there was a way to quickly grab consensus of these videos without spending hours watching them all?

-TLDR: Yes, you can.
+TLDR: Yes.
+With AI.

 See the results 👉&nbsp;[twitter.com/MKBHDtldr](https://twitter.com/MKBHDtldr)